Instructed by Bong Wie, Professor Emeritus of Aerospace Engineering at Iowa State University

 1.1 Constants of Two-Body Problem and Orbit Equation

-1.2 Eccentric Anomaly E and Kepler’s Equation
+1.2 Eccentric Anomaly and Kepler’s Equation

 1.3 Orbit Determination and Prediction